am1rshah1rroslan/teacherattendancesystemwithfr/README.md

 4) Import the "tas.sql" file into your DB.
 (PHPMyAdmin)
 5) Enable hardware acceleration for your browser.
 You may find this in the settings.
 6) Make sure to allow webcam access for this system.
 7) That is all!
-You can now access the system by typing the localhost directiory of the system.
+You can now access the system by typing the localhost directory of the system.
 (Example: localhost/attendance/index.php)

 Notes on the system:
 1) Login credential for ADMIN: username: admin | password: 123456 (Change this in the DB, inside admin table.
 Password is hashed with SHA256, so please hash your password with SHA256 before changing it).